solsylph/EDA-Madrid-Properties/README.md

  • Generative Models (LDA, QDA)
  • KNN3

-Extra - use other methods you may know and compare results with the previous ones.
+Extra - implement other methods and models to gain insights on relationships the data have.